Diffusion Forcing for Multi-Agent Interaction Sequence Modeling: Method

 Having established our per-agent local motion representation via VQ-VAE, we now turn to modeling the joint distribution of multi-agent interactions.
-Our approach is inspired by the Diffusion Forcing (DF) framework~\cite{chen2025diffusion}, which applies different noise levels to different tokens in a sequence.
-We introduce Multi-Agent Diffusion Forcing Transformer (\ourmethod{}), a transformer-based auto-regressive diffusion model trained over sequences of tokens, where each token represents a specific agent at a specific timestep.
-Each token is informed by each agent's body pose, shape, and relative temporal transforms and relative transforms to all other agents.
-Similar to DF, each token receives a different noise level during training.
-This simple approach enables flexible conditioning over motion history at inference time while preserving temporal coherence between interacting agents.
-See Figure \ref{fig:placeholder}, for illustration of \ourmethod{}, which operates in the latent space, receiving encoded motion tokens and predicting denoised latents that are decoded back to motion trajectories.
+We train a transformer-based autoregressive diffusion model over sequences of tokens via diffusion forcing~\cite{chen2025diffusion}, where each token represents a specific agent at a specific timestep and receives an independent noise level during training.
+This enables flexible conditioning over motion history at inference time while preserving temporal coherence and coordination between interacting agents.
+Figure~\ref{fig:method} illustrates the full pipeline: \ourmethod{} operates in latent space, receiving encoded motion tokens and predicting denoised latents that are decoded back to motion trajectories.